 For the Fruit Pizza Crust:

-• 2 TBSP heavy cream, either heavy or whipping cream
+- 2 TBSP heavy cream, or heavy whipping cream

 For the Strawberry Cream Cheese Frosting: